 This course is open to all learners with an interest in nutrition and genetics, however, it would be particularly beneficial to individuals studying and/or working in the field of nutrition or dietetics.

 Upon successful completion of this course, you will receive a certificate of attendance issued by St Mary’s University.

 The Association for Nutrition (AfN) protects and benefits the public by defining and advancing standards of evidence-based practice across the field of nutrition and at all levels within the workforce.
 AfN CPD Endorsement is a quality mark awarded to activities which meet the high standards required by the AfN.
 This quality assurance mark enables Registered Nutritionists, Registered Associate Nutritionists, fellow professionals, employers and the public to identify reputable, evidence-based continuing professional development activities in nutrition science.

-For more information about this course please contact the Short Courses team:
+For more information about this course please contact the Short Courses team at:

 Tel: 020 8240 4321